Management Learning is:

-- Book reviews: invitations to review are issued regularly by the Book Reviews Editor but please contact the Book Reviews Editor if you wish to review a particular book.
-Books for review should be sent to the Book Reviews Editor Steve Jaros, Southern University and A&M College, USA email@example.com.
+Book reviews: invitations to review are issued regularly by the Book Reviews Editors Caterina Bettin and Ziyun Fan.
+Please contact Lisa Burns in our Editorial Office (email@example.com) if you wish to review a particular book.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.